These Tips Help You Make Your Sleep Become the Best Cosmetic.

 5. Raise your head

-Raising your head has been shown to help fight snoring, acid reflux and runny nose – all of which can disturb your sleep quality, and thus restore your skin.
+Raising your head has been shown to help fight to snore, acid reflux, and runny nose – all of which can disturb your sleep quality, and thus restore your skin.
 Dress better during sleep.
 Additionally, it can help reduce puffiness and dark circles under your eyes.

 6. Stay away from the sun while you sleep